INiTS - Vienna's High-tech incubator

 FEBS Advanced Courses 2025

 FEBS Advanced Courses are organized by expert scientists with funding from FEBS to provide updates, training and networking in focused research areas.
-The following 2025 events are now open for registration, and you can browse the full events list to find additional courses with registration due to open soon.
+The following 2025 events are either open for applicants or, in some cases, might be open to late registrations (contact the organizers directly if you are interested on a course).
 FEBS Youth Travel Fund grants are available to help PhD students and postdocs participate; find details on the course websites.

 FEBS Advanced Lecture Courses